-As the risks from a warming world intensify, so will the consequences for humanity and the natural environment - from disruptions in food, water, and energy supplies, to increases in damage from extreme weather and sea level rise.
+As the risks from a warming world intensify, so will the consequences for humanity and the natural environment - from disruptions in food, water, and energy supplies, to increases in damage from extreme weather and sea level rise and the outbreak and spread of infectious diseases.
 Climate change will impact and influence community health and stability.
-2020-2021 was yet another record-setting year in terms of high average annual temperatures both in Canada and globally.
+2021-2022 was yet another record-setting year in terms of high average annual temperatures both in Canada and globally.
 Extreme weather events such as hurricanes and severe wildfires that historically would seldom affect Canadian communities found their way with more frequency and vigour into several provinces.

 This year, we saw more severe and frequent wildfires in British Columbia and north-western Ontario, floods across the country, and more hurricanes made landfall in the Maritimes.
 Public awareness about climate change and the need for strong action also strengthened as mass protests from the previous year continued in major cities across the globe.